 While the exact spectral dependence of polarized synchrotron emission is unknown and might be complex (as we will emphasize later on), one expects it not to deviate strongly from a power law, see, \textit{e.g.}, \cite{Pacholczyk:1970}.

-A commonly used way to parametrize the frequency dependence of a quasi-power-law real-valued SED is to expand the logarithm of the field, see for instance \cite{Rybicki:2004hfl} in the context of synchrotron emission, yielding a ``tilt'' and ``curvature'':
+A commonly used way to parametrize the frequency dependence of a quasi-power-law real-valued spectral energy distribution (SED) is to expand the logarithm of the field (see, e.g., \citealt{Rybicki:2004hfl} in the context of synchrotron emission), yielding a line-of-sight-dependent ``tilt'' and ``curvature'':

 where $A$ is an amplitude, $\beta$ is a spectral tilt, and $\gamma$ is a curvature parameter.
-If applied to the polarization amplitude $P$, \textit{e.g.} \cite{Planck:2018yye, Galloway:2022zoo, Adak:2025hiz, Rizzieri:2025mwo}, this parametrization implicitly assumes a polarization angle that is constant with frequency, which need not hold in general.
+If applied to the polarization amplitude $P$, \textit{e.g.}, \cite{Planck:2018yye, Galloway:2022zoo, Adak:2025hiz, Rizzieri:2025mwo}, this parametrization implicitly assumes a polarization angle that is constant with frequency, which need not hold in general.